 Dana Keck, senior in IE and vice president of the University’s IISE chapter, was involved in hosting this year’s Lean certification course at ISE.

 She took the course during her sophomore year and found she could immediately apply it to her internship experiences in industry.

-Keck has seen from her own experience and from other students’ experiences that earning Lean certification while in college can help students get internships and can enhance their internship and career experiences.
+Keck has seen from her own and other students’ experiences that earning Lean certification while in college can help students get internships and can enhance their internship and career experiences.

 Overall, she believes getting her Lean certification early on is what secured her an internship and helped her know what to expect in the workforce.

-"Being able to have that front knowledge of it to begin with is helpful," she said.
+"Being able to have that front knowledge of it to begin with is helpful," she says.